UBC-MDS/programming-in-python-for-data-science/chapters/module1.md

 <exercise id="28" title="Using df.describe()">

-Let's try and obtain some statistics from our hockey data we've been playing with.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

+Try to obtain some statistics from the hockey data.

+Tasks:
 - Find the statistics of both categorical and quantitative columns.
 Save the dataframe in an object called `hockey_stats`.
 - Display it.